-At time of writing (25 June 2020) some 9.2 million employees are furloughed from their jobs as part of the effort to combat coronavirus.
+At time of writing (25 June 2020) some 9.2 million employees have been furloughed from their jobs as part of the effort to combat coronavirus.
 Under the government’s Coronavirus Job Retention Scheme (CJRS) they are entitled to be paid 80% of their wages up to a monthly limit of £2,500, for which their employers are compensated by government.
 A similar compensation scheme is in operation for self-employed workers, with 2.6m claims as of 21 June.
+[Update 17 August 2020: note that these are cumulative totals from the introduction of these schemes, not the totals at any single point in time.]

 However employees who are not on furlough and who are unable to work because they have symptoms of coronavirus, or because they have come into contact with someone infected and are obliged to self-isolate, or because they are shielding on government advice, are entitled not to a percentage of their previous wages but to Statutory Sick Pay, a flat-rate payment of £95.85 a week, equivalent to a mere 15% of the maximum available under the CJRS and to a little over a quarter of the full-time minimum wage.
 Some but not all employers are entitled to compensation for this payment.
 No statistics seem to be available at the moment for how many employees are receiving corona-related SSP.